RadoslavBukov/Servicebook/README.md

 - Every vehicle have two different data sections:
    - Service and Rapairs (history of all services of the vehicle or add a new record)
    - Bills and Taxes (data for expiring of all bills/taxes)

-### The project defense was evaluated with 109/115 pts.